hydrology-tep/documentation/source/community-guide/cloud/laboratory.rst

 Prerequisites
 -------------

-- You are registered to the Geohazards Exploitation Platform https://geohazards-tep.eo.esa.int/.
+- You are registered to the Hydrology Exploitation Platform https://hydrology-tep.eo.esa.int/.
 - You requested a Terradue's Certificate from the User Profile section of the Platform (see :ref:`user-profile`).
 - Your certificate was approved, and you received an e-mail from ca@terradue.com with subject "Your Terradue certificate is ready to download".